Marwan-Imroz-18/RAG-Chatbot-LLama-2/README.md

 1. Start the bot by running your application or using the provided Python script.

-2. Send a medical-related query to the bot.
+2. Send a information-related query to the bot.

 3. The bot will provide a response based on the information available in its database.